Sequoia National Park Visitor Guide for Families

 - Preparing to visit Sequoia National Park with kids

-- Things to do before a visit to Sequoia & King’s Canyon National Park
+- Things to do before you visit Sequoia National Park

 - Getting to Sequoia & King’s Canyon National Park

-- Must See Things in Sequoia National Park
+- Things to see in Sequoia National Park

-- Must See Things in King’s Canyon National Park
+- Things to see in King’s Canyon National Park

 - Where to stay in Sequoia & King’s Canyon National Park